Ed Sheeran Wins Copyright Infringement Lawsuit Over ‘Thinking Out Loud’

 “Let’s Get It On” was written by Ed Townsend and Marvin Gaye.
 In 1973, Townsend registered a copyright for the song by sending the Deposit Copy to the Copyright Office.
 A Deposit Copy contains the sheet music for the song’s melody, harmony, rhythm, and lyrics.

-The district court concluded that SAS’s infringement claim is only limited to the scope of the Deposit Copy.
+The district court concluded that SAS’s infringement claim is limited only to the scope of the Deposit Copy.
 In its appeal, SAS argued that the district court erred in limiting the evidence in the case.

 But the Appeals Court agreed with the district court’s ruling, noting that “the scope of a copyright in a musical work registered under the Copyright Act of 1909 (‘1909 Act’) is limited to the elements found in the copy of the work deposited with the Copyright Office.”

-In other words, the Copyright Act only protects the musical composition of a song as defined by the sheet music deposited with the Copyright Office.
+In other words, the Copyright Act protects only the musical composition of a song as defined by the sheet music deposited with the Copyright Office.

 “We affirm the district court’s exclusion of evidence—including expert testimony—about anything beyond the four corners of the Deposit Copy,” the court said.